Huni-Valley SHS receives computers

 GASO Petroleum Limited, a subsidiary of Abosso Goldfields Limited (AGL), donated the computers, which formed part of the company's corporate social responsibility to facilitate research work of teachers and improve students’ performance in ICT.

-Mr Isaac Asante, the Chief Executive Officer of GASO Petroleum Limited, at a ceremony at the School to hand over the computers, urged the Management to use them wisely to derive the maximum benefits.
+Isaac Asante, the Chief Executive Officer of GASO Petroleum Limited, at a ceremony at the school to hand over the computers, urged the Management to use them wisely to derive the maximum benefits.

 He assured the School of the company’s continuous support to improve teaching and learning.